-Related parties include key management personnel of the Group, enterprises in which a substantial interest in the participation interest is owned, directly or indirectly, by the Group's key management personnel, and other entities controlled by the Participant.
-Related party transactions were made on terms agreed to between the parties that may not necessarily be at market rates, except for certain regulated services, which are provided based on the tariffs available to related and third parties.
+Related parties include key management personnel of the Group, entities in which key management personnel of the Group directly or indirectly own a significant interest, as well as other entities controlled by Samruk-Kazyna Sovereign Wealth Fund JSC or where Samruk-Kazyna Sovereign Wealth Fund JSC has a significant impact.
+The related party transactions were made on terms agreed between the parties that may not necessarily be at market rates, except for regulated services, which are provided based on tariffs available to related and third parties.